davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 expands the stability field of spinel against garnet to deeper depths.

 Though @Robinson1998, @Klemme2000, and @Klemme2004 show a high-pressure
-phase transition with a complex compositional dependence, the chief differences from a simple CMAS model are focused at high temperatures and pressures.
-The rough estimate of the garnet-in pressure given by @ONeill1981 is sufficiently accurate at T < 1200 ºC.
+phase transition with a complex compositional dependence, the rough estimate of the garnet-in pressure given by @ONeill1981 performs sufficiently well at T < 1200 ºC.
 This empirical relationship is used in @fig:depth to graphically illustrate the phase-transition depths given the Cr# of each sample (with error bars of 0.15 GPa).